wklechka/MvsToSLPK/UsersGuide/UsersGuide.md

 The output will go to the selected 'Results' folder.

-If you are an ImageIQ™ user you can select your ImageIQ results folder and the SMTPRJ, PRJ and Results folder will be filled in automatically.
+ImageIQ™ users can simply select their results folder, and the SMTPRJ, PRJ, and Results folders will be filled in automatically.

 ## Options Explained: